+Wind reduction is affected by the height, length and porosity of the shelterbelt.
+Ideally, it should be planted at right angles to the prevailing wind.
+Shelter must be a minimum 5m high.
+An effective shelterbelt acts as a filter rather than a solid barrier and it should be continuous as the wind will funnel through gaps with increased speed.
+There are pluses and minuses with all shelter types so careful consideration needs to be made of site-specific factors.

-- Natural shelter from tree shelterbelts is used extensively in New Zealand.
-Shelterbelts are relatively low cost but take considerable time to establish.
-Care should be taken to avoid tree species that harbour pests, such as Poplar.
-Cryptomeria and Casurina spp. are most used.
+Natural tree shelterbelts take a considerable time to establish but tend to look more pleasing to the eye.
+Care should be taken to avoid tree species that harbour pests e.g. Poplar (scale), or any deciduous species.
+Cryptomeria and Casurina spp. are more commonly used.
 Natural shelter comes with regular maintenance costs, including trimming, mulching and spraying for pests.
-It also takes up productive land area. - Artificial windbreaks can be used to increase shelter while not limiting light and still maximising productive land area.
-Artificial shelter is more expensive to install than natural shelter, but gives an immediate solution, without competing with the vines.
-While the annual maintenance costs are lower compared with natural shelter, the shelter cloth usually has a ten-year warranty, so the maintenance costs beyond ten years may be much greater than natural shelter.
-Vertical shelter is commonly 6m high, 4m above the canopy.
+It also takes up productive land area, and uses resources that could otherwise be used by the vines.

+Artificial windbreaks are more expensive to install than natural shelter but give immediate protection without competing with the vines.
+It can be a temporary solution while natural shelters grow up, or for filling gaps.
+Shelter cloth usually has a tenyear warranty, so the maintenance costs beyond ten years may be much greater than for natural shelter.
+Undervine shelter is windbreak cloth run along a row from ground to canopy every 3-5 rows.
+This also reduces wind damage and retains some warmth in the orchard, without the infrastructure costs involved in installing the large upright supports for vertical shelter.
+However, it can interfere with some on-orchard practices such as girdling, pruning and harvesting, and reduce spray coverage.

-- Under vine shelter is a lower cost option where windbreak cloth is run along a row from ground to canopy every 3-5 rows, reducing wind damage and retaining some warmth. - Overhead shelters cover kiwifruit vines with hail netting on the roof and wind break cloth on the sides.
-Overhead shelters have an expensive outlay cost, but the financial rewards can be significant.
-The benefits include: - eliminating the impact of a hail event provided the cloth is in good condition - a significant reduction in wind speed - elimination of wind turbulence - reducing leaf wetness and vine damage, minimising the spread of Psa and risk of Psa infection - improved pest control.
+Overhead shelters cover kiwifruit vines with hail netting on the roof and additional windbreak cloth on the sides.
+Overhead shelters have an expensive outlay cost, but the financial rewards can be significant, particularly for sites where wind may impact productivity.
+The benefits include:

+• eliminating the impact of a hail event, provided the cloth is in good condition

+- significant reduction in wind speed

+- elimination of wind turbulence

+- reduced leaf wetness and vine damage, minimising the risk of Psa infection and spread

+- improved pest control (if orchards are completely enclosed)

+- Earlier production

+- Higher yields resulting from fewer rejects